 It's essentially a throwaway joke in 'Father Ted', but July 19th has since become a date that lives on in people's minds as the date when Marathon changed to its current form, Snickers.

-Our first port of call was Graham Linehan, who wrote the episode "Hell", and asked him if there was any particular reason for choosing July 19th as the day Marathon became Snickers.
+Our first port of call was Graham Linehan, who wrote the episode "Hell", and asked him if there was any particular reason for choosing July 19th as the day Marathon became Snickers or if he had some insight or knowledge that was kept out of the public domain for years.

 Next, we contacted Mars Ireland and asked a very polite woman if she could point us in the direction of someone from marketing or PR.
 We were then pinged to Edelman Ireland, who we're told handle press for Snickers in Ireland.
 Again, same question.

-Their response was that Wikipedia listed it as July 19th, which they were happy enough to go along with - and that Mars would come back with confirmation on said date.
+Their response was that Wikipedia listed the date change as July 19th, which they were happy enough to go along with - and that Mars would come back with confirmation on said date.
+Unfortunately, Mars never came back with an answer.
+We did, however, receive a basket of Snickers which then mysteriously disappeared.

 Next, we went to see if Wikipedia had any information on the date.
-Wikipedia names it as July 19th just as they said, however when we checked their source on this, it became a little tenuous.
+As mentioned, Wikipedia places the date of change as July 19th, however, when we checked their source on this, it started to become a little tenuous.

 So, what's the final conclusion?
 Most likely there was no set date that Marathon became Snickers, but the claim still stands.
 Will we ever know if July 19th really is the date that Marathon became Snickers?
 Did the Ice Age really end today?
 Was Galway ever really liberated from the Indians?